-End Amps (TIG) or End Wire Feed Speed (MIG) or Fill Current (Syn Pulse MIG).
+End Amps (TIG) or End Wire Feed Speed (MIG).
 This is the destination current value (or MIG end wire feed speed) set for the end of the weld cycle.
 When used with the torch switch, this is the final current (end wfs) set used to taper off and fill the crater at the end of the weld.
 For TIG foot pedal use, this value should be kept at a minimum for proper tail off.
 However, the Tungsten size will ultimately dictate the exact minimum amperage that a stable tail off of amperage can be performed.
 For MIG, this helps slow the wire and makes a more gentle termination and better crater fill.